 Clam Kit #1: Introduction and Overview

-Clam Kit #2: Applying for an Limited Purpose Aquaculture (LPA) permit
+Clam Kit #2: Applying for a Limited Purpose Aquaculture (LPA) permit

-Clam Kit # 3: Building a Floating Nursery Cage
+Clam Kit # 3: Building a Floating Nursery Tray

 This video shows the step-by-step process of building a nursery tray.
-Nursery trays are used for growing small seed (1-2mm) to larger sizes.
+Nursery trays are used for growing small seed (1-2mm) to larger sizes so that they have a higher chance of surviving when they are planted on the mudflats.
 Nursery trays float are deployed in the spring and float on the surface of the seawater until November, which is the end of the clams’ natural growth cycle.
 To learn more see our soft-shell clam production webpage.